 - Jail – County jails are where recent arrests are taken.
-Jail inmates are those awaiting arraignment or trial date, or those serving sentences for low level crimes.
+Jail inmates are those awaiting arraignment or trial date, or those serving sentences for low-level crimes.
 Housing lasts one year or less.

-- Prison – Prisons are for long term inmates with sentences over one year long.
+- Prison – Prisons are for long-term inmates with sentences over one year long.
 These inmates have already been convicted and are serving out their court-appointed sentences.
 Prisons can be county, state, or federal level.

 Sheriff vs. Police Department

 The main difference between the two is jurisdiction.
 Both perform basic law enforcement tasks like patrolling highways, investigating crimes, and performing arrests.
 Sheriff’s departments tend to cover larger jurisdictional areas.
-However, police departments are usually larger in size, and are usually the ones who respond to calls.
+However, police departments are usually larger and are the ones who respond to calls.
 County Sheriff’s deputies run local jails and are more involved with the courts.

 - Sheriff’s Department: Maintains county jail, handles prisoner transportation, works with the court system, and issues warrants on the County or State level.

 - Police Department: Their main duty is crime prevention by patrolling, issuing tickets, and testifying against criminals.
 Most likely to respond to a 911 call.
 They may have city, county, state, or federal level authority.